wp-plugins/bns-early-adopter/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.6.1 =
+* Released April 2013
+* Fixed conditional logic used to display plugin
+* Refactored where $ea_display boolean value is set

 = 0.6 =
 * Release February 2013
 * Added code block termination comments